By Frank Hutchins

 And anyone interested in a history of vice and virtue will find a visit here well worth the time.

 The pungent odor of fermenting grains, the sweet and musty smell of a whiskey-filled warehouse and the smooth sting of a Bluegrass bullet fired from a shot glass create a wonderfully sensory experience.
 This is Bourbon Country, make no mistake, where local distilleries make world-class bourbon with limestone-filtered water that runs through the region.
 These distilleries have also added upscale visitor centers and extensive tours to enrich the bourbon scene for locals and visitors alike.
 Six long-standing distilleries in the Bardstown area offer a variety of experiences for bourbon fans or those simply interested in how it gets from grain to bottle.
 Three new distilleries are under construction.

 The Bible & The Barrel

 The Bible and the bourbon barrel were juggled most creatively by Baptist preacher and whiskey alchemist Elijah Craig, identified by many as the father of bourbon.
 Head to family-owned Heaven Hill to learn about this history (and sample his namesake, of course) at the Bourbon Heritage Center.

 The $10 Mashbill Tour gets you into a rickhouse to see where whiskey is barrel-aged, and into the main tasting room to test the end results.
 The $20 Connoisseur Tour is for those already familiar with bourbon basics; it features a visit to the private tasting room, where you can sample the $149-per-bottle Heaven Hill Select Stock collection—and take home the glass!

-Just down the road on Highway 49 is the smaller, family-owned Willett Distillery, which is in the midst of a dramatic makeover.
-Willett currently offers tours of the distilling area, mash room and warehouse space where they age the bourbon, but the experience is about to be kicked up a notch in a soon-to-open visitor center with two tasting rooms, a brick patio and wraparound porch, plus a bar and food area.
+Just down the road on Highway 49 is the smaller, family-owned Willett Distillery, which recently completed a dramatic makeover.
+Willett offers tours of the distilling area, mash room and warehouse space where they age the bourbon.
+The experience was kicked up a notch in an expanded visitor center with two tasting rooms, a brick patio and wraparound porch, plus a bar and food area.